Nadeem743894/Datacentric/README.md

 - [ ] If required, complete the TMG Readiness Gate.
 - [ ] Begin data collection.
 - [ ] Define raw data sources in the [data overview](/docs/2.DataAcquisitionAndPreparation/Data%20Pipeline/DataOverview.md).
+- [ ] For collection of large data sets you should choose a suitable point early on to check the data is being collected correctly.
+If necessary, complete the TMG Data Collection and Review gate.
 - [ ] Clean the data ready for initial exploration creating the [silver-interim data](/data/interim-silver/).
 - [ ] Define interim data sources in the [data overview](/docs/2.DataAcquisitionAndPreparation/Data%20Pipeline/DataOverview.md).